islamelnabarawy/sc2gym/README.md

 The MoveToBeacon mini game.
 Initialize as follows:

-    env = gym.make('SC2CollectMineralShards-v0')
+    env = gym.make('SC2MoveToBeacon-v0')

 Versions:
 - 'SC2MoveToBeacon-v0': The observation is a `[64, 64, 1]` numpy
 array that represents the `obs.observation['screen'][_PLAYER_RELATIVE]` plane from the `pysc2` observation.
 The action is a number between 0 and 4095 (64x64).
+The environment pre-selects the marine at the start of each episode.
 - 'SC2MoveToBeacon-v1': The observation is a `[64, 64, 1]` numpy
 array that represents the `obs.observation['screen'][_PLAYER_RELATIVE]` plane from the `pysc2` observation.
 The action is an array of two number, each between 0 and 63.
+The environment pre-selects the marine at the start of each episode.

+### CollectMineralShards:

+The CollectMineralShards mini game.
+Initialize as follows:

+    env = gym.make('SC2CollectMineralShards-v0')

+Versions:
+- 'SC2CollectMineralShards-v0': The observation is a `[64, 64, 1]` numpy
+array that represents the `obs.observation['screen'][_PLAYER_RELATIVE]` plane from the `pysc2` observation.
+The action is a number between 0 and 4095 (64x64).
+The environment pre-selects both marines at the start of each episode.

 ### General Notes: